You are listening to the Sean Hannity Radio Show Podcast.

 Why should I stop it?

-A whole bunch of dudes in the park around the city that would love the opportunity for 28 different teams to come watch them.
+I would love the opportunity for 28 different teams to come watch them.

-How about this, Sean?
+How about them, Sean?

 How about this?